chrisjbrown/matchum/README.md

-    start                       // trigger start of new game end                         // force end of a game destroy                     // remove the matchum game, destroying entire game element
+    start                       // trigger start of new game end                         // force end of a game time                        // returns time left in current game *not being used yet but leaving for future enhancements debug                       // returns config object for tinkering destroy                     // remove the matchum game, destroying entire game element

 ***